dhanar98/dhanar98/ckwjnqew1081kgns16iafdtix.md

 We are going to see 4 websites that help to solve enhancement relates issues in the search console.

-## Find Search Console Enhancement related issue using these 3 Websites
+## Find Search Console Enhancement related issues using these 3 Websites

 ### 1. AMP Test - Playground
 #### What is AMP?
 AMP is an open-source HTML framework developed by the AMP Open Source Project.
 It was originally created by Google as a competitor to Facebook Instant Articles and Apple News.
 AMP is optimized for mobile web browsing and intended to help web pages load faster.

-AMP Page have some features as expected google search console guidelines.
+AMP Page has some features as expected by google search console guidelines.

 **Major AMP Page Issues:**